Dr. T & the Women

 It's this pervasive spirit of relaxationaided so beautifully by regular editor Geraldine Peroni and the leisurely zooms and pans of his rotating cinematographers (in this case, Jan Kiesser)that makes even Altman's lesser films such piquant little pleasures.
 Of course the film is more motivated than it looks; Gere's character does not survive the movie with his chivalric pretensions and sentimental blindness intact, though nor is he punished for them.
 Even the character who "betrays" him manages to do so with what counts in an Altman film as remarkably little comeuppance.
 And though almost every single story resolution feels pat and abbreviatedall of them displaced by a strange little Gere-centric coda that traffics queasily in racial exoticismthe logic of the editing and the modest symmetries in the plot and dialogue are fun to suss out.
 The film is like a familiar puzzle, laid out by gamesmen who have no investment in outsmarting us, who even take it as a form of politness that their riddles and designs should be briskly guessable.

 I'm still in the camp who find Altman totally unhateful toward his characters.
 Even when he does accommodate outright caricature (as in a turning-point scene with Shelley Long's character and a needless subplot with Janine Turner's), the feeling I get is how delighted, even grateful Altman is that human beings do such weird things every minute that life is never boring.
 Even characters who are intently self-conscious are invariably, subliminally weird in other ways.
 And if Dr. T & the Women isn't one of the pictures where the tensions between intent and effect, or self-presentation and self-exposure, generate impressive moral and even political insights (McCabe & Mrs. Miller, The Player, the incomparable Nashville), it still feels like an intermediary work by an auteur who could, at any minute, knock our socks off again.
 Watching Dr. T & the Women a second time doesn't help the movie; it might even make one impatient for those superior films we know Altman could be making.
 But he remains one of the few American filmmakers who knows what to do with more than three people in a scene.
 Even bona fide social historians must surely prefer, on occasion, the more miniature pastime of people-watching.
-B
+Grade: B